Edoardo Navone

-Edoardo Navone (Rome, 1844–1912) was an Italian painter of rural scenes, in a Realist style.
+Edoardo Navone (Rome, 1844–1912) was an Italian painter of genre scenes, some in historical costume (costume genre) and some rural scenes, in a Realist style.

 Biography

-He was a resident of Rome, where he studied at the Academy of Fine Arts.
+He was a resident of Rome, where he studied at the Academy of Fine Arts, and opened a studio at the Passeggiata di Ripetta.
 He worked principally in watercolor, and painted laborers and animals in the Roman countryside.
 Among his works: Buttero; Costumi del Lazio; Ciociara.
-At the 1883 Mostra Nazionale of Rome and the 1884 Mostra at Turin, he exhibited: Al passeggio and La zingara.
+At the 1883 Mostra Nazionale of Rome and the 1884 Mostra at Turin, he exhibited Al passeggio and La zingara.
+On 28 September 1887, his works were displayed at an exhibition in Dresden, along with those of Gustavo Simoni and Francesco Coleman.
+His work Interessante notizia was displayed in 1888 by the Royal Academy of Arts in London.